taustation-fan/taustation-fan.github.io/README.md

 The bank offers you to convert bonds to credits at a 1:5 conversion rate, but that is a pretty terrible exchange.

-You get a better rate if you go the vendors at the Market, and buy a 3-day VIP pack for 290 bonds (which you can do once per 7 days).
+You get a better rate if you go to the vendors at the Market, and buy a 3-day VIP pack for 290 bonds (which you can do once every 7 days).
 You can sell this at the Public Market for somewhere between 30,000 and 50,000 credits (of which you need to pay 10% as market fee).
 Before you do that, ask in the chat if anybody is willing to buy it, and